Carlill v Carbolic Smoke Ball Co

 Carlill v Carbolic Smoke Ball Company [1893] 1 QB 256 is an English contract law decision by the Court of Appeal, which held an advertisement containing certain terms to get a reward constituted a binding unilateral offer that could be accepted by anyone who performed its terms.
 It is notable for its treatment of contract and of puffery in advertising, for its curious subject matter associated with medical quackery, and how the influential judges (particularly Lindley and Bowen) developed the law in inventive ways.
 Carlill is frequently discussed as an introductory contract case, often one of the first cases a law student studies in the law of contract.

 The case concerned a purported flu remedy called the "carbolic smoke ball".
-The manufacturer advertised that buyers who found it did not work would be awarded £100, a considerable amount of money at the time (equivalent to £14,000 in 2023).
+The manufacturer advertised that buyers who found it did not work would be awarded £100, a considerable amount of money at the time (equivalent to over £11,000 in 2026).
 The company was found to have been bound by its advertisement, which was construed as an offer which the buyer, by using the smoke ball, accepted, creating a contract.
 The Court of Appeal held the essential elements of a contract were all present, including offer and acceptance, consideration and an intention to create legal relations.

 Facts

 The Carbolic Smoke Ball Co. made a product called the "smoke ball" and claimed it to be a cure for influenza and a number of other diseases.
 (The 1889–1890 pandemic ongoing at the time was estimated to have killed 1 million people, but may have been caused either by influenza or a coronavirus.)
 The smoke ball was a rubber ball with a tube attached.
 It was filled with carbolic acid (now known as phenol).
 The tube would be inserted into a user's nose and the ball would be squeezed at the bottom to release the vapours.

 The Company published advertisements in the Pall Mall Gazette and other newspapers on November 13, 1891, stating that it would pay £100 to anyone who got sick with influenza after using its product according to the instructions provided with it:

 £100 REWARD will be paid by the CARBOLIC SMOKE BALL CO. to any Person who contracts the Increasing Epidemic, INFLUENZA, Colds, or any Diseases caused by taking Cold, after having used the CARBOLIC SMOKE BALL according to the printed directions supplied with each Ball.

-£1000 is deposited with the ALLIANCE BANK, Regent Street, showing our sincerity in the matter.
+£1000 is deposited with the ALLIANCE BANK, Regent Street, shewing our sincerity in the matter.

 During the last epidemic of INFLUENZA many thousand CARBOLIC SMOKE BALLS were sold as preventives against this disease, and in no ascertained case was the disease contracted by those using the CARBOLIC SMOKE BALL.